deanmckee007/JEPA-For-Claims/README.md

 model will instantiate a multi-layer gating network that blends the SAE output with the contextual embedding from JEPA.
 The hidden size is controlled by `gating_hidden_dim`.
 The average gating weight is logged each epoch so you can monitor how much the model relies on the SAE representation.
+An additional metric, `gating_sae_fraction`, reports the L2 norm of the SAE contribution relative to the combined representation, giving a clearer picture of how much the SAE output influences the dense claim embedding.
 This mechanism improves training stability by letting the pretrained SAE guide the hierarchical encoders during early epochs.

 ## Diffusion Generator